DrSquidX/SquidNet2/README.md

 The sequel to SquidNet.
 It has many of the previous features that were in the original script, however a lot of the functions that do not serve much functionality have been removed.

 # Disclaimer
 If there are any damages done by this script and are not caused by me directly, I will not be responisble for any damages caused by this script.
+This script was made for educational purposes only.
 Thank you for your understanding.

 # Main Features:
 * Remote access connection  - Control the bots when they connect to the botnet.